Amanchouhan08/Strings-in-Cpp/README.md

 # Strings-in-Cpp
-Understanding or Strings in Cpp
+Understanding of Strings in Cpp